tobyhodges/pangenomics-python-workbench/episodes/03-functions.md

 {: .language-python}

 Apart from the built-in functions and the library functions you can make your own functions, first you define them and then you use them.
 To define a function you need to give it a name, say what information you need to feed to it, and what output you want.

-The function hamming_distance() takes two parameters: str1 and str2, which are the two strings for which the Hamming distance is to be calculated.
-We first check if the lengths of the two strings are equal.
-If they are not equal, we raise a ValueError because the Hamming distance is only defined for strings of equal length.
-We initialize a variable distance to store the Hamming distance.
-We then iterate over the characters of the two strings using the zip() function, which pairs corresponding elements of the two strings together.
-For each pair of characters, if they are different, we increment the distance variable.
-Finally, we return the calculated Hamming distance.
-You can use this function to calculate the Hamming distance between any two strings in Python.